Andrey-cisco/network_backup_scripts/README.txt

+Scrypts to backup config from cisco devices ( and extreme 210 ) Cisco_SW.py
+  Cisco_ASA.py
+	Extreme_210.py
+	ME_Controller.py

+In result folder
+  backpy_diff.py - compare backups and remove the identical files result.py - create file "brief" which contain result of backup scripts slack.py - send file "brief" to slack

+***

-Script analyze logs from backup scripts which make backup from network devices and send result in slack
+Scripts analyze logs from backup scripts which make backup from network devices and send result in slack

 We have crontab on server which run backup_srcipts
 And we have logs as result of this scripts: